elopio/docs/source/includes/_callAPI.md

 // Reputation Token Contract Call API Examples:

 // The Ethereum contract address for Augur.sol can be
-// obtained by calling `augur.augurNode.getContractAddresses`.
+// obtained by calling `augur.augurNode.getSyncData`.
 var _augurContractAddress = "0x67cbf60a24ab922af99e6f335c0ff2b084d5bdbe";
 // The Ethereum contract address for a Universe's Reputation Token
 // can be obtained by calling `augur.api.Universe.getReputationToken`.